m-kupiec/compendium-javascript/README.md

 Rules for handling errors:
 - `catch` should be used where/when handling expected errors is possible; unknown errors should be rethrown
-- `catch` may be ommitted if errors cannot be handled
+- `catch` may be omitted if errors cannot be handled
 - `unhandledrejection` (in the browser runtime environment) event handler should be used to inform (users, server) about unhandled errors

 ##### Microtask Queue